 Even so, you may still be wondering how you can safely explore your child’s secret life on social media.

-2. Ask about the apps.
+- However, teens are aware of the consequences this habit creates.
+Encourage them to reflect on these consequences and focus on the impact social media overload has on their personal, academic, and other goals.2.
+Ask about the apps.
 Ask your child which apps they spend the most time on.
 Is it Instagram, Facebook, or perhaps Snapchat?
 Once you find out, install those apps on your phone, too, and figure out how they work.

 4. Talk about sexting.
 Parents find the infamous conversation about “The Birds and the Bees” just as awkward as children do.